Floris/todo-app/readme.md

-Front-end of my Todo / Trello application.
+This is the front-end of my Todo / Trello application.

 Backend repository: https://github.com/Floris/nodejs-todo